Buisine: History

-See: Nafir

 There were multiple different instruments that were used in the Middle Ages that can be described as medieval trumpets.
 Historians believe that the advancement of trumpets came from a variety of people.
 The use of animal horns were used as instruments in Oriental and Roman cultures.
 Advanced craftsman used these concepts to design the first metal instruments.

 The anafil was introduced to the Iberian Peninsula at the time of the Muslim conquest which created Al-Andalus,. and maintained for centuries the name Moorish nafil, since the Andalusian Arabs used it to execute the sharp parts of the fanfares and military touches.
 Later, it was introduced to Europe by the Saracen armies and the Christian armies of the Crusades.

 The buisine is referenced as the forerunner of all brass instruments.
 The brass instrument known as the busine first appeared in Southern Italy in the 11th century.
 It was introduced in two forms; one with a conical, curved tube called the Cornu, and one with a straight, cylindrical shape.
 A smaller version of the buisine, known as the clarion, was also popular during these times.
 The clarion plays in the same register as its counterparts, but plays in a higher pitch due to its smaller structure.
 The Roman cornu was popular in Europe and the Orient, while the buisine and clarion were mostly used in England and France.

 From the late Middle Ages, the anafil begins to lose its character as a war instrument to become a messenger and instrument of protocol.
 As an instrument of heraldry it took on courtly character in European courts.
 Progressively, the long tube of the anafil began to curve, and in the Renaissance it continues to curve in the shape of an "S" and twist into loops.
 By the early 1400s it had shifted into a double coiled S-shape, in one form being called the clarion.
 It evolved until it merged with the baroque trumpet, and was gradually assimilated by the new trumpets and bagpipes.
 In the 19th century this metal wind instrument incorporates keys and pistons that give it the appearance and functionality of today's metal instruments.

 At present it is a unique and characteristic instrument of the processions of the Semana Santa de Cabra (Córdoba), where it is called abejorro (bumblebee).
 Its modern equivalent is the nafīr, which in the Maghrib is sounded from the minarets in the month of Ramadan.